aws-samples/implementing-cost-optimization-for-amazon-eks-compute-resources/README.md

 ℹ️ You will run this lab in your own AWS account.
 Please follow directions at the end of the lab to remove resources to avoid future costs.

 ℹ️ Let us know what you thought of this session and how we can improve the presentation experience for you in the future by completing [this event session poll](https://amazonmr.au1.qualtrics.com/jfe/form/SV_5BWPHDlxVcsRbo2?Session=HOL04) at the end of the lab.
-Participants who complete the surveys from AWS Innovate Online Conference will receive a gift code for USD25 in AWS credits.
+Participants who complete the surveys from AWS Innovate Online Conference will receive a gift code for USD25 in AWS credits by November 30, 2023.

 ## Introduction
 [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) is a managed Kubernetes service to run Kubernetes in the AWS cloud and on-premises data centers.